 Cultivate Your Inner Life

-The two-stage Pranayama breath is considered active meditation.
-It's done with an open mouth – the breath is drawn into the belly, then the chest with an easy exhale to complete the rhythmic circle.
+The three-part Pranayama breath is considered active meditation.
+It's done with an open mouth – the breath is drawn into the belly, then the chest, with an easy exhale to complete the rhythmic circle.
 The breath stimulates the vagus nerve, which is the longest cranial nerve.
-The vagus nerve's sensory functions are divided into two components: Somatic - these are sensations felt on the skin or in the muscles and Visceral - these are sensations felt in the organs of the body.
+The vagus nerve's sensory functions are divided into two components: Somatic - these are sensations felt on the skin or in the muscles, and Visceral - these are sensations felt in the organs of the body.

 Sensory functions of the vagus nerve include:

 »»» Providing somatic sensation information for the skin behind the ear, the external part of the ear canal, and certain parts of the throat

 »»» Supplying visceral sensation information for the larynx, esophagus, lungs, trachea, heart, and most of the digestive tract